FIAT CHRYSLER’S FAULTY

 WHAT’S WRONG WITH THE ZF 9HP TRANSMISSION?

-According to one FCA class action lawsuit, Razen v.
-FCA, Fiat Chrysler knew the transmission had problems that could make FCA vehicles unsafe to drive.
+According to one FCA class action lawsuit, Fiat Chrysler knew the transmission had problems that could make FCA vehicles unsafe to drive.

-The lawsuit alleges that vehicles with 9-speed transmission experience multiple defects.
-For example rough, delayed or sudden shifting, failure to shift, and grinding or loud noises during shifting.
+The lawsuit alleges that vehicles with 9-speed transmissions experience multiple defects.
+For example, rough, delayed or sudden shifting, failure to shift, and grinding or loud noises during shifting.
 Other issues are sudden or harsh acceleration/ deceleration, loss of power, premature transmission wear and transmission failure.

-Fiat Chrysler transmission problems can make it difficult or unsafe for drivers.
-Specifically problems to change lanes, merge into traffic, or accelerate from stops or onto freeways.
+Fiat Chrysler transmission problems can make it difficult or unsafe for drivers, specifically when changing lanes, merging into traffic, or accelerating from stops or onto freeways.
 Drivers that attempt any of these with a faulty 9HP transmission face an increased risk of a crash.

 WHAT VEHICLES ARE AFFECTED?

 Moran v.
-FCA represents owners and lessees of 2017– Present Chrysler Pacifica vehicles equipped with 3.6-liter V6 engines and 9-speed automatic transmissions.
-These cover ZF 9HP automatic transmissions referenced in Razen v.
+FCA represents owners and lessees of 2017-2021 Chrysler Pacifica vehicles equipped with 3.6-liter V6 engines and 9-speed automatic transmissions.
+These cover ZF 9HP automatic transmissions referenced in Milisits v.
 FCA and the 2018 Chrysler Pacifica transmission problems.
+The Chrysler Pacifica lawsuit has since reached settlement.

 If you do not know what transmission your vehicle has, locate your owner’s manual in your glove box or contact your local FCA dealership.
 If you have the ZF 9HP transmission with defects listed in the class action lawsuit Chrysler Pacifica faces, you may have a defective vehicle on your hands.